What Is Data Loss Prevention (DLP)?

 • Ransomware: Imagine your files suddenly locked, with a demand for payment to regain access.
 That’s the reality of ransomware, a growing concern for both individuals and businesses.

-• Cyber-attacks: These can take many forms, from denial-of-service attacks that crash your systems to sophisticated breaches that compromise entire networks.
+• Cyber-attacks: The plethora of cyber-attack strategies can take many forms, from denial-of-service attacks that crash your systems to sophisticated breaches that compromise entire networks.

 • Insider risks: Sometimes, the threat comes from within an organisation.
 Whether it’s a disgruntled employee or someone who accidentally mishandles data, insider risks are a significant concern.